unalipa333/delairebaptist/README.md

-# delairebaptist
-This is for the development of the Del Aire Baptist church
+This application is for the "Thriving Dad's" program This program is managed by Pastor Jefferson of the Del Aire Baptist Church

-Languages:
-Python
-html
-css

-Frameworks:
+This is an ongoing development project.

+Goals:
+Blog
+User login
+User intake

+Requirements:
+Latest version of python
-Django
+pip install Django
-Bootstrap

-round 1
-started off with the Django newapp setup template inheritance nav bar some css lots of linking